Edward Burch

 Edward Burch (1730–1814) was an English artist and Royal Academician known as a gem engraver, medalist and sculpture, particularly of wax modelling.

 Burch first worked as a waterman on the Thames.
 Self-taught miniaturist and seal-engraver.

 In 1788 Burch was appointed engraver to King George III and the Duke of York.
 He also modelled wax portraits for James Tassie and for Josiah Wedgwood.

-Burch served as the librarian of the Royal Academy of Arts from 1794, until 11 February 1814, just seven days before his death on the 18 February 1814.
+Burch served as the librarian of the Royal Academy of Arts from 1794 until his death on the 11 February 1814.